2020-21 Legislative Action Priorities

 5. Early Childhood Education

-Background: The Sioux City School Board recommends an increase in weighted funding in the Statewide Voluntary Preschool Program (SWVPP) for children living at or below 200% of the Federal Poverty Level ($40,180 for a family of three).
+Background: The Sioux City School Board recommends an increase in weighted funding in the Statewide Voluntary Preschool Program (SWVPP) for children living at or below 200% of the Federal Poverty Level ($43,440 for a family of three in 2020).
 Allowing flexible spending of preschool dollars will enhance our ability to meet the diverse and unique needs of the District.

 The Sioux City Community School District manages various early education programs, funded by a variety of sources, including Head Start and the Statewide Voluntary Preschool Program (SWVPP).
 The SWVPP was established in 2007 to provide 10 hours per week of early education to all four-year-old children in Iowa.
 During the first four years of the program, the state funded students at .6 per pupil cost for one full-time student.
 In the 2011-2012 school year, the funding allocation was decreased to .5 per pupil cost for one full-time student.
 While funding has decreased, costs for the program continue to rise.

 Current Reality: Iowa has the highest rate in the nation of households with all available parents working outside of the home.
 Providing only 10 hours per week of early learning programming presents challenges to parents having to secure an environment to care for their children during the remaining hours of the week while they work.
 One in six Iowa children lives in poverty while one in five is food insecure.
-Preschool funding has limitations and does not cover costs such as physical buildings, transportation, food, interpretation and translation services, or support staff.
+Recent efforts at providing flexibility in Preschool funding have allowed districts to pay for transportation and translation services, food and support staff.
+However, that flexibility was not accompanied by an increase in the weighting commensurate with the needs of students in high-poverty districts.

 Preschool supports a Child’s Educational Success.
 Providing a high-quality early learning environment for children establishes a solid foundation that enables children to start school ready to learn.
 Without a quality early learning experience, children can start school up to 18 months behind their peers.
 Research found that for every $1 spent on a quality early learning environments, $7 are saved in the long term on expenditures such as special education, high school dropouts, juvenile and criminal justice, and social welfare programs.

 Action Needed: Students who continue to fall short of proficiency standards, are not prepared for success in school by the time they reach third grade.
 Research has shown that low-income children who experience high-quality preschool environments score better on third grade reading assessments than their peers without a strong preschool experience.
-We request additional preschool funds and the flexibility in funds to support the costs associated with administering a high-quality preschool environment.
+We request additional preschool funds, including a consideration of an additional preschool weighting for low-income or non-English speaking students, and the flexibility in funds to support the costs associated with wrap-around services required for our neediest students and families.

 6. Expanded Support for English Language Learners